Semantics3/semantics3-java/README.md

 System.out.println(results);
 ```

-## Examples
+## Sample Queries

-The following examples show you how to interface with some of the core functionality of the Semantics3 Products API.
-For more detailed examples check out the Quickstart guide: https://www.semantics3.com/quickstart
+The following queries show you how to interface with some of the core functionality of the Semantics3 Products API:

 ### Explore the Category Tree